JoveToo/Marlin-Sovol/README.md

 - 2.0.9.2-sv01-silentboard : For Sovol SV01 with Silent Board
 - 2.0.9.2-sv01-silentboard-bltouch : For Sovol SV01 with Silent Board and BLTouch
 - 2.0.9.2-sv01-silentboard-bltouch-e3dv6 : For Sovol SV01 with Silent Board, BLTouch and E3Dv6 hotend
+- 2.0.9.2-sv03-silentboard-bletouch : For stock Sovol SV03

 There are no code changes in this repository.
 It just creates Configuration.h and Configuration_adv.h files for the printers mentioned above.

+## Features that require support in Slicer or Octoprint

+- Action Commands.
+RECOMMENDED.
+Install Ocotprint plugins "Action Command Notification Support" and "Action Command Prompt Support".
+This will allow you to start, pauze and stop queued prints in Octoprint from your LCD.
+- ArcWelder support.
+RECOMMENDED.
+This feature enables your printer to print arcs, so they do not have to be passed in through many small gcode commands.
+This will reduce printing artefacts.
+For Cura, install the "Arc Welder" Cura plugin and enable "Arc Welder" and "G90 Influences Extruder" in Special Modes.
+Alternatively, you can install the OctoPrint plugin "ArcWelder".
+- M73 progress.
+RECOMMENDED.
+Install the Octoprint Plugin "M73 Progress Plugin".
+This will display print progress on your LCD when printing from OctoPrint.

 ## Building Marlin 2.0